|

 OneFob.com,

-transactions — loyalty programs, credit/cash purchases,
+secure transactions — loyalty programs, credit/cash purchases,

 banking/brokerage transactions — and data storage — receipts,